Soc 001 - Introduction to Sociology » Summer 2021 » Examination 1

 Elementary school children are taught to place their right hands over their hearts during the pledge of allegiance.
 These children are being taught some of the norms and values of the U.S. this is an example of:

-B. the hidden curriculum
+B. the looking-glass self

 C. the sociological imagination